galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 # The importance of making clinical datasets FAIR

 ## Associations between clinical features and omics
-In some recent work in rheumatoid arthritis, it was demonstrated that simple patient demographics such as sex, ethnicity and age are all drivers of expression variation in addition to disease activity.
+In some recent work in rheumatoid arthritis [The RA-MAP Consortium, 2022](https://www.nature.com/articles/s41597-022-01264-y), it was demonstrated that simple patient demographics such as sex, ethnicity and age are all drivers of expression variation in addition to disease activity.
 Principal component driver plots highlighted critical associations between diverse clinical features and omics.
 This shows how rich clinical information may be key to analysis in some, if not, many diseases.

-[comment]: <> ("In some recent work in rheumatoid arthritis..." => is there a link you could add to this work?)

 ![RA-MAP.](../../images/RAMAP_graphic.png)